Tanveer Jahan

-Early life
+Early life, Education and Career

 She was born and raised in Lahore, Pakistan.
 She completed her early education at Government High School and earned a post-graduation degree in Philosophy from the University of the Punjab.
 She married analyst and columnist Wajahat Masood.
 The couple has a daughter, Kamini (Kamini is a Sanskrit word and means beautiful lady).

 She started taking part in the human rights movement for the restoration of democracy and gender equality as a student.
 In 1995 she started working with Human Rights Commission of Pakistan (an independent human rights body that engages in providing support to persecuted religious, gender and other minority groups).
 As a coordinator of the women's rights program, she engaged in fact-finding missions and provided evidence-based data on violation of women's rights to HRCP's annual report.

 In 2003, she began serving as Executive Director of the Democratic Commission for Human Development, which engages in integrated initiatives in human rights education, research, and advocacy.
 She developed training modules on conflict resolution and prevention, human rights advocacy, child rights, women rights, and active citizenship.
 She contributed to making UN human rights treaties and declarations available in Urdu including; UDHR, ICCPR, ICESCR, CEDAW, CAT, CRC, Declaration of principles of tolerance, the Elimination of Intolerance and of Discrimination and many others.

 She introduced a human rights course for secondary school students that helped expose children to concepts of human rights, non-discrimination and equality, citizenship, and tolerance.
 She worked to bring the human rights agenda to the development work of small community-based organizations, and has provided training to thousands of lawyers, journalists, and activists on themes such as; conflict analysis, conflict resolution, early warning systems, human rights and protection of human rights defenders.

 She spoke out against child marriage, corporal punishment, child trafficking in the Gulf States, child abuse, custodial torture, death penalty, religious extremism, gender-based violence and has been pushing for an autonomous commission on children's rights, which was established in Pakistan in April 2020.
 She advocates for mainstreaming women's rights, effective women's political participation, equal rights of women and men, and endorses international women's day.
 While a member of the NCSW she was involved in panel discussions on religious minority rights, policy dialogues on pro-women laws and policies, and reports and research studies on women's rights.